 AAA Editor Notes

 Arbor Day Farm is at 2611 Arbor Ave.
-This 260-acre national historic landmark, part of the original estate of J. Sterling Morton, is owned and operated by the National Arbor Day Foundation.
+This 260-acre national historic landmark, part of the original estate of J. Sterling Morton, is owned and operated by the Arbor Day Foundation.
 The farm includes the famed apple orchards and the Apple House Market, where visitors can enjoy the fall harvest, cider pressing demonstrations and apple pie and wine tasting.

 At the Tree Adventure, the Woodland Pavilion features interactive educational exhibits and a 20-minute film, “Trees in the Movies.”
 Other Tree Adventure attractions include the Tree House Trail, featuring two tree houses, one featuring a 50-foot canopy tower and an observation platform; a 20-foot-long spider web rope; and growing facilities nurturing thousands of seedlings.